 - University College in Cork, Ireland holds an annual summer Greek and Latin summer school.

 - Greek Studies on Site offers a series of seminars to take place summers in Athens, Greece in partnership with the Norwegian Institute at Athens.

 - Living Greece in Greece: A two-week spoken Attic Greek seminar in the Peloponnese in Greece through the Paideia Institute.

 - The Hellenic Center offers many summer opportunities for Classics majors.

-The APA has several exciting summer programs, some of which allow you to learn Greek or Latin without leaving the country!
+The Society for Classical Studies listsseveral exciting summer programs, some of which allow you to learn Greek or Latin without leaving the country!